This preface contains the following

 the network and the ability to install TIF rules on onePK devices.

-- A CLI framework for
+(CLI) framework for

-- Virtual Patch Panel
+- The Virtual Patch Panel

-Application (P2P Forwarding application) provides port-to-port traffic
+Application (Port-to-Port Forwarding application) provides port-to-port traffic

 management within a switch or across the network without any need for physical